Over-population and under-population

-The main cause of overpopulation is high birth rates and falling death rates, leading to natural increase.
+The leading cause of overpopulation is high birth rates and falling death rates, leading to natural increase.
 The impacts of over-population include:

-- Water – around the world more than 1 billion people do not have access to safe drinking water.
-Over-population puts significant demand on agricultural production, which in itself consumes more water than any other sector.
+- Water – More than 1 billion people do not have access to safe drinking water around the world.
+In addition, over-population puts significant demand on agricultural production, which consumes more water than any other sector.

-- Food – by 2050 the global demand for food could be greater than production.
+- Food – By 2050, the global demand for food could be more significant than production.
 Almost a billion people didn’t have enough food to lead a healthy life in 2015.

-- Environment – climate change, due to human emissions of greenhouse gases, is a major consequence of overpopulation.
+- Environment – Climate change, due to human emissions of greenhouse gases, is a significant consequence of overpopulation.
 The impact of climate change includes more extreme climate events, loss of natural ecosystems and sea-level rise.

-- Services – pressure is put on services such as education, health care and social services due.
+- Services – Pressure is put on education, health care and social services due.

-- Congestion – greater demand for public transport and more cars on the road lead to congestion and increased air pollution.
+- Congestion – more significant demand for public transport and more cars on the road lead to congestion and increased air pollution.

 The impacts of under-population include: